Diffusal

 Series are not pre-registered.
 They are created automatically on first interaction.

-Typical flows: Minting is the first interaction that triggers series creation:
+Typical flows: Trading is the first interaction that triggers series creation:

-• RFQ flow: Minting happens on-demand when filling an RFQ.
-The market maker signs a quote, and upon fill, the system mints a short to the market maker and a long to the buyer, with the buyer paying the premium.
+• RFQ flow: Position creation happens on-demand when filling an RFQ.
+The market maker signs a quote, and upon fill, the system creates a short for the market maker (with +premiumBalance) and a long for the buyer (with -premiumBalance).

-• Limit order flow: The MMM pre-mints pairs to have inventory for selling longs via limit orders on the order book.
+• Limit order flow: The MMM pre-creates pairs to have inventory for selling longs via limit orders on the order book.

 2. Trading Phase